shankars99/crickbuzz-matchscorecard/README.md

 # ipl-scorecard
-python script to show the current score, batsmen, and bowler
+A terminal score card that shows the current score, batsmen, and bowler for a given match